DrewRoss5/libMatrixImproved/README.md

 # libMatrixImproved
 A Matrix Library in C++ written to prioritize performance.
 # Roadmap:
-- Implement determinant calculation
-- Create performance benchmarks for the Matrix Class
+- Create performance benchmarks for the Matrix Class (include single-threaded and multi-threaded implementations of mutliplication)

 # API:
 ## Constructors: